SQweb-team/SQweb-Drupal-Module/README.md

 ##Install

-Settings your SQweb Website ID and your language on your Drupal administration, on SQweb section.
+Set your SQweb Website ID and your language on your Drupal administration, in the SQweb section.

 ##Usage